cmsc240-f23/cmsc240-f23.github.io/schedule.md

 # Course Schedule of Topics and Due Dates

+* Course schedule is subject to change as the semseter progresses.

 | Week | Lecture (Tue)                              | Lecture (Thr)                                 | Lab (Fri)(Wed)                                        |
 | :--- | :---                                       | :---                                          | :---                                                  |